Last updated on March 7th, 2019

 - What to do to Correct It

 The ideal posture can be seen from two perspectives.
 First, we see it from the side which if a perpendicular line is drawn from the ankle to the ear, the line will intersect four anatomical landmarks.

 Second, we see an ideal posture from the front or back.
 A plumb line is drawn from a point equi-distant between the feet to the head.
 The drawing below illustrates an ideal posture seen from the side and back.

 A plumb line starting with the point just in front of the ankle and bisects:

 - point of shoulder

-A plum line going from a point equi-distant between the feet and going straight up to the top of the head, should divide the body symmetrically producing:
+A plumb line going from a point equal distance between the feet and going straight up to the top of the head, should divide the body symmetrically producing: